upcmd/updocs-content/logs/c0054_vvvvv.md

     echo "a even more complicated condition but more readable"

     cmd=>:
-    echo "a even more complicated condition but more readable"<= a even more complicated condition but more readable
+    echo "a even more complicated condition but more readable" -
+    a even more complicated condition but more readable -
      .. ok
     (utils.ExecResult) {
      Cmd: (string) (len=58) "echo \"a even more complicated condition but more readable\"",